kokoko3k/koko-aio-slang/README.md

 <br>
 Main source of this artwork comes from John Merrit, who set a benchmark for realistic arcade artwork.
 I still very much like them, and they shine even more in combination with Koko-aio.
 My selection of the artwork is arbitrary, but I try to publish eye candys earlier :-).
 Version 0.2 and following releases see the inclusion of some breathtaking 4K artwork provided by Ars Invictus.<br>
 <br>
 Requirements: RetroArch 1.5.0 or a newer RetroArch Nightly Build that support Vulkan.
 Tested with FinalBurn Neo (mainly) and MAME 2003/2003plus.
 MAME (current) now works out of the box, as the rotation of this core has been adjusted.
-Having said that, the MAME (current) core is still buggy for me.<br>
+Having said that, the MAME (current) core is still buggy, at least for me.<br>
 <br>
-Update October 2023: Moving this repository to the 'ng' shaders requires more work - basically new presets.
+Update October 2023: Moving this repository to the 'ng' shaders (ambient preset) requires more work - basically new presets.
 Currently the last version of this repository does not provide for working presets, please bear with me.
 Presets marked with 'ng update' are already working.<br>
 <br>
 Update June 2023: I have successfully moved this repository to the 'ng' shaders that provide another quality increase.
 Until release 0.4, I would like to nightify all presets to the extent required.
 This release will also see usage of the new ambilight functionalities, if it makes sense.
 So stay tuned.
 <br>